MasterZack69/Muth/README.md

 Hope You like my project;)

-# IT'S MUTH 2.69!!!!!!
+# IT'S MUTH 3.69!!!!!!
 # What's New??
-I changed all those functions with hindi output and also changed there names in hinglish.
+   - Added Physics formulas like mass, force and many more.
+Read **doc.txt** for more info

+   - Added perimeters

+   - Added speed,distance and time

+   - added variable pi(i know i should hav done it before)

 # Upcoming
-Fijiks formulas 🙃
+Will add more fijiks formulas 🙃

-Perimeter

 Trigonometry (after an year)